ISMS Copilot

 Risk mapping provides a visual way to identify and prioritize risks within an organization.
 Tools like heat maps are commonly used to spotlight high-risk areas and their potential effects.
 This approach gives a broad overview, helping organizations focus their mitigation strategies where they matter most.

 A risk register, in contrast, is a more detailed tool.
-It’s essentially a document or database that tracks specific risks.
+It's essentially a document or database that tracks specific risks.
 Each entry typically includes a description of the risk, its likelihood, potential impact, existing controls, and who is responsible for managing it.
-This format delivers actionable details to support ongoing risk management efforts.

 How does AI map one control to multiple frameworks without missing requirements?